firef1a/firemod/README.md

 ## Dependancies
 - YACL >= 3.6.1
-- Incompatible with any mod that modifies the ChatRenderer class.
+- May cause issues with mods that modify the ChatScreen class.